 Mount Pilatus is located in central Switzerland near Lucerne.
 It can be reached by car or train quite easily and because of its centrality is a great hike from most locations.

-There are multiple ways to access Mount Pilatus such as from the Kriens hiking route or cable car and the Alpnachstad hiking route or cable car among others.
+There are multiple ways to access Mount Pilatus such as from the Kriens hiking route or booking a ticket on the cable car and the Alpnachstad hiking route.
 For this blog post, I will detail our experience hiking up from Alpnachstad and down to Kriens on the other side.
 This is not a loop hiking route.

 MOUNT PILATUS CABLE CAR

 Our hike up to Pilatus took a few detours up to all of the peaks along the way like Matthorn, Esel, Oberhaupt, and Tomlishorn.
-None of these are required but are all short detours of less than 30-minutes so you may as well explore the area while you are up there.
+None of these are required but are all short detours of less than 30 minutes so you may as well explore the area while you are up there.
 The map below will show your route clearly and all of the different spots you can visit.
+This is a massive route and I advise taking the cable car back down to Alpnachstad or Kriens from the summit after hiking up.
+We stayed up for sunset and paid the price by missing the last cable car down so our entire day was about 35km.

 - Alpnachstad Train Station to Amsigel